 Our last visit along the downhill walk to the class venue was to a spice and herb shop that catered to clients needing traditional home remedies.
 This is the place to find cherry stalks (used for kidney stones) and special natural herb blends made up according to folk remedies well known to older generations of Turks.

-After a leisurely ‘getting to know you session’ at the cooking class venue with the rest of the group, drinking tea and eating cookies and simit, and learning about the tradition of baby simit cookies baked for the religious festival of Al Isra Wal Miraj, we commenced our 6 course cooking class.
+We had a leisurely ‘getting to know you session’ at the cooking class venue with the rest of the group, drinking tea and eating cookies and simit, and learning about the tradition of baby simit cookies baked for the religious festival of Al Isra Wal Miraj.
+Then we finally commenced our 6 course Turkish cooking class.

 Cook – Cookistan cooking class